dell/csm-docs/content/docs/authorization/deployment/_index.md

 linktitle: Deployment
 weight: 2
 description: >
-  Dell Container Storage Modules (CSM) for Authorization deployment
+  Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization deployment
 ---

 This section outlines the deployment steps for Container Storage Modules (CSM) for Authorization.
 The deployment of CSM for Authorization is handled in 2 parts: